-- c) The online platform can send the Dispute Settlement Body a reasoned response ("Response") electronically within one week of the application being submitted.
-The Response should at a minimum meet the requirements of Art.
-20 (5) DSA and contain a statement on the Complainant's request covering the entire facts and circumstances of the case.
-The Response shall be sent to the Complainant without delay.
-The Complainant then has a further week in which he or she can reply.
+- c) The online platform can send the Dispute Settlement Body a reasoned opinion ("Response") electronically within one week of the application being submitted.
+If the platform takes a position with respect to subject matter, and the opinion contains information that makes a new response by the complainant seem appropriate, the Response will be sent to the Complainant immediately.
+This is the case, for example, if the platform cites new facts or reasons for its decision.
+The Complainant then has three days to reply.
 As far as possible, the forms provided should be used for the Response and Reply.
 It is possible to submit the required relevant documents electronically in the formats \.jpg, \.png, \.mp4, \.webm, and \.pdf (machine-readable).
-The parties will receive an individual, token-protected link from the Dispute Settlement Body with access to a protected data room.
-The Dispute Settlement Body shall include the respective statements in the proceedings.
-Outside of Section 5 (2) a) sentence 2, any deadline specified in this provision may be extended by up to one week at the request of a party if this appears pertinent.
-The online platform may waive the submission of a Response. - (3) The Dispute Settlement Body shall notify the parties as soon as it no longer requires any further documents or information ("Receipt of the Complete Complaint File") and a decision is pending.
-The complexity of the procedure, in three possible levels, is then determined by the Preliminary Examiner and also serves to determine the staggered costs in accordance with the scale of fees.
-It may differ from the usual "average procedure" if it corresponds to a comparable procedure pursuant to sentence 1 var.
-3 of this provision or is classified as a "simple procedure" or "complex procedure".
-The Preliminary Examiner is free to make this classification.
+The parties will receive an individual, token-protected link from the Dispute Settlement Body with access to a protected data room. - (3) The Dispute Settlement Body shall notify the parties as soon as the relevant deadlines for the provision of data points and content and for the opinion have expired ("Receipt of the Complete Complaint File") and a decision is pending.
+If, despite its obligation to cooperate in accordance with Art.
+21 (2) DSA in conjunction with Art.
+2 sentence 2 of this provision, the platform fails to provide the necessary information and data points on time, then a decision may be made during the further course of the proceedings after the submission from the Complainant.
+The complexity of the procedure will then be determined by the Preliminary Examiner and also serves to determine the staggered costs in accordance with the scale of fees.
+The Preliminary Examiner classifies a procedure as "average" if it corresponds in nature and scope to a typical, regularly occurring procedure of the Dispute Settlement Body.
+If the case deviates from this for instance, due to particular simplicity or particular complexity it is classification.
 A simple procedure regularly exists if the content to be reviewed in the procedure is obviously justified or obviously unfounded.
-A complex procedure usually exists if: - a) a) the rights of several parties need to be reviewed; or - b) the proceedings are against coordinated groups; or - c) in the event of proceedings pursuant to Art.
-20 (1) b), c) and d) DSA. - (4) As a rule, Receipt of the Complete Complaint File is to be assumed if the parties have had the opportunity to comment in accordance with this provision.
-With this notification, the full obligation to pay the processing fees in accordance with the Schedule of Costs arises as a rule.
+A complex procedure exists, in particular: - a) a) if the rights of several parties need to be reviewed; or - b) If unlawful content or fundamental rights are reviewed; or - c) in the event of proceedings pursuant to Art.
+20 (1) b), c) and d) DSA; or

-- (5) Upon Receipt of the Complete Complaint File, the Preliminary Examiner concludes the preliminary proceedings and forwards the proceedings to the office.
+- d) in the event of extensive facts and circumstances of the case (e.g., longer videos which form the basis form the decision). - (4) As a rule, Receipt of the Complete Complaint File is to be assumed if the parties have had the opportunity to comment in accordance with this provision.
+With this notification, the full obligation to pay the processing fees in accordance with the Schedule of Costs arises as a rule. - (5) Once the deadlines for submitting opinions have expired, the Preliminary Examiner concludes the preliminary proceedings and forwards the proceedings to the office.
 The office then allocates the proceedings to the Arbitrators on a random basis.
-Proceedings involving allegedly illegal posts may only be assigned to Arbitrators who are fully qualified lawyers.
-It must also be ensured that the Arbitrator has the necessary language skills. - (6) The Dispute Settlement Body is committed to an efficient exchange of data and a comprehensive understanding of the application and enforcement of the terms and conditions in question of the specific online platform; among other things, this is intended to enable it to recognise and understand obvious errors in the application and enforcement of specific standards.
+Proceedings involving allegedly illegal posts may only be assigned to Arbitrators with the appropriate qualifications.
+It must also be ensured that the Arbitrator has the necessary language skills.
+In exceptional cases, the dispute arbitrator may determine a different level of complexity per Section 5 (3).
+Grounds for this must be briefly stated. - (6) The Dispute Settlement Body is committed to an efficient exchange of data and a comprehensive understanding of the application and enforcement of the terms and conditions in question of the specific online platform; among other things, this is intended to enable it to recognise and understand obvious errors in the application and enforcement of specific standards.